-The competition lasts four hours, during which each team tries to solve several (usually, six) computer programming problems using any of a number of programming languages (e.g., Java, C/C++, Python).
-The teams are ranked according to the number of problems a team solves, the higher its ranking in the final standings.
+The competition lasts four hours, during which each team tries to solve several computer programming problems using any of a number of programming languages (e.g., Java, C/C++, Python).
+The teams are ranked according to the number of problems they solved correctly.
 Ties are broken according to how much time was needed to solve the problems, including penalty minutes that are assessed for each incorrect "solution" submitted.

 Following the contest, an awards banquet is held, with the three highest-ranked teams receiving plaques.
 Members of the winning team become eligible to receive a $500 scholarship to attend the University.